 Loss and damage

 Ensure your child takes good care of any council instrument.
 We recommend you insure the instrument.
 You will also meet the cost of making good any damage to or replacing the instrument.
 If the instrument is lost or damaged beyond repair you will pay for a replacement.
-The cost of any repair or replacement is decided by the Head of Finance and Legal or his representative, acting reasonably.
-It will be paid by you as soon as possible after we notify you of the cost.
+The cost of any repair or replacement is decided by the Director of Finance or their representative, acting reasonably.
+It will be paid by you as soon as possible after we notify you of the cost by invoice.
 Current market prices will apply.

-Do not attempt to repair any instrument or have an instrument repaired.
-If a repair is necessary during a holiday contact ACCESSline.
+Do not attempt to repair any instrument or have an instrument repaired without seeking advance from the Education & Lifelong Learning Directorate.
+If a repair is necessary during a holiday contact ACCESSLine.
 They will direct you to the correct service.

 We will discontinue lessons in the following circumstances: